Kent (band): Hagnesta Hill and B-sidor 95-00 (1999–2000)

-In December 1999, Kent released Hagnesta Hill, named after Hagnestahill, a part of Eskilstuna where the band had had their first studio.
-The first single from the album, "Musik non stop" (Music Non Stop), a disco-rock song, became a huge radio hit.
+In the summer of 1999, the band started working on a new album.
+In December 1999, Kent released Hagnesta Hill, named after Hagnestahill, a part of Eskilstuna where the band had their first rehearsal space.
+The first single from the album, "Musik non stop", a disco-rock song, became a huge radio hit.
 The album was, for the most part, faster and less ballad-focused than Isola, and also mildly experimental with drum-machines and electronics.
 Two more singles were released, the industrial-esque "En himmelsk drog" (A Heavenly Drug) and the power-poppy "Kevlarsjäl" (Kevlar Soul).

-In April 2000, an English version of Hagnesta Hill was released, featuring two songs from the Swedish version replaced with two new English tracks ("Just Like Money" and "Quiet Heart").
+In April 2000, an English version of Hagnesta Hill was released, in which two songs from the Swedish version were replaced with two new English tracks ("Just Like Money" and "Quiet Heart").
 The album was also released in a limited digipack with one of the excluded songs, "A Timekill to Die For", included as a hidden bonus track.
-The album was accompanied by the release of the single, "Music Non Stop", featuring the other omitted song, "Insects", as a b-side.
-A planned US release of the album was shelved, resulting in only "cut-out" promo copies floating around.
-Likewise, a US tour never materialized, as there was officially no album to promote.
-In connection with the release of the English version of Hagnesta Hill, Kent went on a European tour.
-They finished the tour at the Roskilde Festival.
+The album was accompanied by the release of the single "Music Non Stop"; the other omitted song, "Insects", was included as its b-side.
+A planned US release of the album was shelved, resulting in the circulation of "cut-out" promo copies.
+With no official album to promote, a US tour never materialized.
+In connection with the release of the English version of Hagnesta Hill, Kent went on a European tour, finishing at the Roskilde Festival.

 Since their debut, Kent had recorded a large number of b-sides.
-Since most of these singles had long gone out of print, it was very hard to get these legally, so in 2000, Kent released the 2CD B-side collection B-sidor 95–00 (B-Sides 95–00).
-It featured 21 b-sides and two totally new songs.
-A documentary was also shot the same year, Så nära får ingen gå – ett år med Kent.
-The documentary was produced by Per Sinding-Larsen and Mathias Engstrand.
+Since most of them had long gone out of print, it was very hard to get them legally, so in November 2000, Kent released the two-CD collection B-sidor 95–00 (B-Sides 95–00).
+It featured 21 b-sides and two new songs.
+A documentary was also shot the same year, Så nära får ingen gå – ett år med Kent ("No One Can Get This Close – a year with Kent"), produced by Per Sinding-Larsen and Mathias Engstrand.

+With heavy touring in Scandinavia and Europe in 2000, the band took a much-needed break.